 Biocore courses fulfill both introductory and foundational course requirements.

 |Agronomy/Hort 338: Plant Breeding & Biotechnology||Biochem 501: Introduction to Biochemistry|

-In accumulating other biology credits toward the total credits required for their degree, students, in consultation with their advisors, will have the opportunity to specialize or to take many biology intermediate/advanced courses of interest to them.
-Most courses listed below have prerequisites that would be satisfied by the general requirements of the Biology Major.
+In accumulating other biology credits toward the total credits required for their degree, students, in consultation with their advisor, will have the opportunity to specialize or to take many biology intermediate/advanced courses of interest to them.
 Other courses may also be appropriate and can be approved on a case-by-case basis.

-6. A Laboratory or Field Research Experience (2 credits minimum)
+6. Additional Lab or Field Research Experience (2 cr minimum)

-Additional laboratory or field research experience is required.
-Two credits of directed study or research-based senior thesis in a biological science discipline can count.
-With advisor approval, these courses can also fulfill the CALS requirement for a capstone experience.
+This requirement can be fulfilled with an approved laboratory course beyond that done for requirement 5.
+Two credits of directed study or research-based senior thesis in a biological science discipline can also count.
 699 credits received simultaneously or prior to introductory biology (section 4 above), such as those received for Biology 152, cannot fulfill these requirements.
 Also, experiences that are focused on teaching assistance, even if the course number used is a 699 course, are not appropriate.
-This requirement can also be fulfilled with one or more intermediate/advanced laboratory or field biology courses involving a total of at least of 3 hours/week of lab or field instruction beyond that done for requirement 5.
-“Hours/week” refers to a normal 16-week semester and courses taken in other formats may be substituted where the total time commitment is equivalent.
+With advisor approval, 699 courses can also fulfill the CALS requirement for a capstone experience.
 However, only a subset of the lab/field courses automatically fulfills the CALS requirement for a capstone experience.
 See capstone policy and list of approved courses.

 The credits taken for requirements 5 and 6 must equal at least 15 and satisfy college requirements for 15 course credits in the major in residence.